towshiqul/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Repo is only for Coursera Applied Data Science Capstone project
+This repository is using only Coursera Capstone Project